bradleyhope1/contact/README.md

 # contact

-I am based in the London bureau of the Wall Street Journal.
+I am a reporter based in London and co-founder of journalism collective Project Brazen.

 Get in touch if you have any story ideas or tips for us to follow up.

 <b>The basics:</b><br>
-bradley.hope@wsj.com<br>
+bradley@projectbrazen.com<br>
 bradleyhope@gmail.com<br>
 great.calvero@protonmail.com<br>
 Mobile: +44(0)7746516719<br>